 Fidelity bonding

-For information and technical assistance on identifying employers that need help finding and retaining qualified employees and would benefit from enhanced engagement with the Texas workforce system, see TA Bulletin 239, issued September 26, 2011, entitled “Developing an Employer Services Plan,” and subsequent updates.

 C-200: Employer Access to Systems & Services

 C-201: Employer Access

 For the purposes of ES, an employer is defined by the US Department of Labor (DOL) (20 Code of Regulations (CFR) §651.10) as follows:

 A person, firm, corporation, or other association or organization (1) that currently has a location within the United States to which US workers may be referred for employment and that proposes to employ a worker at a place within the United States and (2) that has an employer relationship with respect to employees under this subpart as indicated by the fact that it hires, pays, fires, supervises, and otherwise controls the work of such employee.
 An association of employers shall be considered an employer if it has all of the indications of an employer set forth in this definition.
 Such an association, however, shall be considered as a joint employer with the employer member if either share in exercising one or more of the definitional indications.